 The introduction of PV power generation into buildings is adopted in the demonstration jointly supported and promoted by the Ministry of Land, Infrastructure, Transport and Tourism (MLIT), METI and the Ministry of the Environment (MoE), in order to realize net zero energy house (ZEH) and net zero energy building (ZEB) as the measures for energy conservation of houses and buildings.
+MoE has also expanded subsidies for self-consumption-type PV systems and on-site PPAs on buildings.

-The New Energy and Industrial Technology Development Organization (NEDO) is promoting Development of Technologies for Wall installed PV Systems under the "Development of Technologies to Promote Photovoltaic Power Generation as a Main Power Source", a new program being implemented since FY 2020.
-It will develop see-through solar cells and perovskite BIPV modules for aperture area of building walls, formulate guidelines, and conduct system demonstrations.
+The New Energy and Industrial Technology Development Organization (NEDO) is promoting development of technologies for wall-mounted PV systems under the "Development of Technologies to Promote Photovoltaic Power Generation as a Main Power Source", a program being implemented since FY 2020.
+Development of see-through solar cells and perovskite BIPV modules for aperture area of building walls is underway, guidelines are formulated, and demonstrations of systems are conducted.